Shaw5046/DS-A4-ExperimentCode/README.md

 Experimental method

-Run BCase1_X to get the results of X people voting in Byzantine mode.
+Run BCase1_X to get the results of X proposers voting in Byzantine mode.

-Run NonBCase1_X to get the X-person voting results in non-Byzantine mode.
+Run NonBCase1_X to get the X proposers voting results in non-Byzantine mode.